swarup3204/pintos-swarup/README.md

 ## How to install and run pintos?

 We will use `qemu` to run pintos.
-To begin with, install qemu on you system:
+To begin with, install qemu on your system:

 ### Install QEMU
 For ubuntu: `sudo apt-get install qemu-system`